Homepage of Allan Gut

 has appeared at Springer-Verlag in 2005; a second (corrected) printing

-appeared in 2007.
 A second edition of the 1995 textbook An

 Intermediate Course in Probability appeared in the summer of 2009.

-For further details on my work I
+For details I

 refer to the

-the complete list
+the complete list.

 of publications.